rykeroc/wishes-api/WishesAPI/README.md

 # Wishes API

-This is the REST API which backs the [Wishes application](https://github.com/rykeroc/wishes).
+This is the REST API that backs the [Wishes application](https://github.com/rykeroc/wishes).